hammadshaikhha/hammadshaikhha.github.io/_pages/about.md

 My research focuses on improving the design of foundational university courses with an emphasis on online education.
 I use evidence from field experiments and estimatable models of student effort choice to improve students' academic outcomes.

-I am an Assistant Professor of Economics at the [University of Stavanger Business School](https://www.uis.no/en/university-of-stavanger-business-school).